mrowll1/Co2/README.md

 ---

-If you want to have an idea about how badly your computations are polluting and feel bad about it, you are in the right place!
+If you want to know how badly your computations are polluting and feel bad about it, you are in the right place!

-## energy_co2_report.sh:
+## energy_co2_report_old.sh:

 A Bash script to calculate the energy consumption and estimated CO₂ emissions of an HPC job on SLURM-managed systems (e.g., JURECA at JSC).
 It separates **scientific compute energy** from the **total job footprint**, enabling accurate sustainability metrics for research workloads.